marnovandermaas/opentitan/hw/ip/rom_ctrl/README.md

----
-title: ROM Controller Technical Specification
+# ROM Controller Technical Specification
----

-# Overview
+## Overview

 This document describes the ROM controller (`rom_ctrl`).
 This module attaches as a peripheral to the system bus, and thus follows the [Comportability Specification]({{< relref "doc/rm/comportability_specification" >}}).